Optimization of Sea Water Pumping System

 This paper describes the optimization of a high-pressure seawater pipeline being constructed to increase oil production from an oil field in Khurais, Saudi Arabia.
 Consisting of approximately 145 km of pipeline and several pumping stations, the optimization addressed both initial operational requirements and planned expansions over ten years and included both first and life-cycle costs.

-Key to this optimization were the capabilities provided in AFT Mercury, Applied Flow Technology's system optimization software.
+Key to this optimization were the capabilities provided in AFT Mercury (now the Automated Network Sizing Module), Applied Flow Technology's system optimization software.
 Starting from a well-engineered design, life cycle cost savings of $104 million was realized demonstrating the significant savings possible from using optimization technology.